SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 If two countries/cities have the same population, keep them in the **order** in which they were **entered**.

-Check out the examples!

-Follow the output **format strictly**!

 ## Input

-- The input data should be read from the console.
-- It consists of a variable number of lines and ends when the command `report` is received.
+- The data consist of a variable number of lines and ends when the "report" command is received
 - The input data will always be valid and in the format described.
-There is no need to check it explicitly.
+There is no need to check it explicitly

 ## Output

-- The output should be printed on the console.
+- The output should be printed to the console
-- Print the aggregated data for each country and city in the format shown below.
+- Print the aggregated data for each country and city in the format shown below

 ## Constraints

-- The name of the city, country, and the population count will be separated from each other by **a pipe** `|`.
+- The name of the city, country, and the population count will be separated from each other by **a pipe** `|`
-- The **number of input lines** will be in the range \[2 ...
-50\].
+- The **number of input lines** will be in range \[2 ...
+50\]
-- A city-country pair will not be repeated.
+- A city-country pair will not be repeated
-- The **population count** of each city will be an integer in the range \[0 ...
-2 000 000 000\].
+- The **population count** of each city will be an integer in range \[0 ...
+2 000 000 000\]
-- Allowed working time for your program: 0.1 seconds.

-Allowed memory: 16 MB.

 ## Examples
 | **Input** | **Output** |